inkle/ink/Documentation/ink_JSON_runtime_format.md

    A container with the text object "test", flags 1 and 2, and a nested container named "subContainer" that resembles the first example.

-## Literals
+## Values

-*(TODO: Consider renaming to "Values"?)*

-Literals are the main content objects.
-The most useful is the string literal, which is used for all the main text within the story flow.
+Values are the main content objects.
+The most useful for written content is the String Value, which is used for all the main text within the story flow.

-String literals are represented in JSON by preceded the text in quotes by a leading `^` to distinguish it from many other object types which have special names (for example, control commands and native functions).
+String Values are represented in JSON by preceding the text in quotes by a leading `^` to distinguish it from many other object types which have special names (for example, control commands and native functions).
 The only exception is a newline, which can be simply written as `"\n"`.

-Literals may also be used in logic/calculations, for example with the `int` and `float` types.
+Values may also be used in logic/calculations, for example with the `int` and `float` types.

 Supported types: